ByCGS1999/KeyHolderManager/README.md

 - C++20
 - A Brain (semi functional should be enough)

-- Change VCPKG root route to make it work.
+- Change VCPKG root route to make it link libraries and compile, can change it on CMakePresets.json.